-Since QuotedData's initiation note was published in July 2016, DRIP has acquired three additional properties (an office property in Edinburgh, in July 2016, an industrial property in Aberdeen, in August 2016, and a retail park property in Southport, in May 2017) bringing the total number of properties in the portfolio to 10.
+Since we published our initiation note in July 2016, DRIP has acquired three additional properties (an office property in Edinburgh, in July 2016, an industrial property in Aberdeen, in August 2016, and a retail park property in Southport, in May 2017) bringing the total number of properties in the portfolio to 10.
 These additions have further diversified the income sources within the portfolio.

-The Edinburgh property was acquired using a mix of equity and debt funding; the Aberdeen property represents a first for DRIP as it was acquired using a stock swap (exchanging property for shares in DRIP) as well as debt and existing cash resources; and the Southport property was acquired using DRIP's loan facility.
+The Edinburgh property was acquired using a mix of equity and debt funding; the Aberdeen property represents a first for DRIP as it was acquired using a stock swap as well as debt and existing cash resources; and the Southport property was acquired using DRIP's loan facility.
 Assuming that the Southport acquisition has no effect on NAV and there have been no other changes to valuations, net gearing may now be around 56%, equivalent to an LTV close to 40%, in-line with DRIP's long-term target.

-Further information regarding the tax considerations for stock swaps is provided, in Appendix 2 on pages 31 and 32 of QuotedData's July 2016 note.
+Further information regarding the tax considerations for stock swaps is provided, in Appendix 2 on pages 31 and 32 of our July 2016 note.